 At Heltwate we value opportunities for the whole school to work together to achieve and celebrate.
-We encourage a love for reading each year as part of 'World Book Day' We use this event to plan a whole Literacy week based around a theme chosen by the School Council.
-Classes then decide on a suitable book based on a shared theme.
-This is then celebrated in the weekly good work session.
+We encourage a love for reading each year as part of 'World Book Day'.
+We use this event to plan a whole Literacy week based around a theme chosen by the School Council.
+The work generated from this is then celebrated in the Weekly Good Work assembly.
 Lower School use this time to create a corridor display of the book they have been working on to share with others.
 Work is celebrated across both sites in the form of displays and whole school assemblies.
 Events are shared at home with parents via Class Dojo.